Aureliefaun/MindPawPrototype/README.md

 # MindPawPrototype

 This is a prototype of a semi-working SwiftUI app, designed to motivate the user to achieve greatness by utilizing sprite pets that I designed and created.
 This project, as a whole, was a team effort.
-I programmed the Zuazi file and the PetIntro file and helped with some of the other files.Team Members: Danielle Abrams, Kambuza Mugala, Hayley Schultz, Daryl Shahid, and Lakiesha Thompson
+I programmed the Zuazi file and the PetIntro file and helped with some of the other files.
+Team Members include Danielle Abrams, Kambuza Mugala, Hayley Schultz, Daryl Shahid, and Lakiesha Thompson.

 Sprites: